IndrajeetPatil/ggstatsplot/README.md

 <img src="man/figures/README-ggbetweenstats3-1.png" width="100%" />

 Variant of this function `ggwithinstats` is currently under work.
-You *can* still use this function just to prepare the **plot**, but the statistical details will be incorrect.
-You can remove them by adding `labs(subtitle = NULL)` to your code which will remove the subtitle containing stats.
+You *can* still use this function just to prepare the **plot** for exploratort data analysis, but the statistical details will be incorrect.
+You can remove them by adding `ggplot2::labs(subtitle = NULL)` to your code which will remove the subtitle containing stats.

   - `ggscatterstats`